São Paulo/Guarulhos International Airport: History

 On March 26, 2017, Emirates started daily A380 service from Dubai to São Paulo, replacing the Boeing 777-300ER previously used on that route – coincidentally, on the same day that the other UAE airline, Etihad, ended its services to São Paulo.

 Facilities

 Runways and taxiways

 GRU has two parallel runways.
 Runway 10R/28L is 9843 ft long and 148 ft wide, while runway 10L/28R is 12140 ft long and 60 m wide, after being widened in 2015 to better receive the Airbus A380.
 The field elevation at the airport is 2459 ft above mean sea level.
 Runway 10R/28L is mostly used for landings and runway 10L/28R for takeoffs.
 There are high-speed exit taxiways on both runways that allow for traffic to depart the runway at higher speed to allow better efficiency for landing and takeoff traffic.
 As of 2014, there was an average of 650 takeoff and landing operations per day at the airport.

 Terminals

-The airport has three passenger terminals, numbered 1, 2, and 3, according to their order along the airport access road when arriving from the city.
+The airport has four passenger terminals, numbered 1, 2, and 3, according to their order along the airport access road when arriving from the city, plus a VIP terminal.